The best Intel processors for home use are quite budget friendly and get the minimum job done fairly well.

 If you are on a budget and want a fairly respectable desktop based processor for normal home use, then we recommend the G4900 (see benchmark above).

-Despite being a dual core processors, it should be able to handle almost all of the basic work seamlessly without any frustrating lags in between.
+Despite being a dual core processor, it should be able to handle almost all of the basic work seamlessly without any frustrating lags in between.

 While this quad core processor is quite reasonable for home use Desktops, we do not recommend it since it costs more than twice the Celeron G4900 and has a marginally lower performance as well.